 London is short of space, and dormer loft conversion is the most popular option to create an extra living space.
 The goal is to make the most of the underutilised below-roof space and add value to your home.
 Some great dormer loft conversion ideas can offer natural light, a wide range of dormer windows, cost-effective and new dormer conversions can convert it into en suite.

-A dormer loft conversion refers to a structural extension often containing a window that projects vertically from an existing sloping roof.
-With a dormer, you can transform your attic or existing roof into functional space.
+A dormer loft conversion refers to a structural extension often containing a roof window that projects vertically from an existing sloping roof.
+With a dormer, you can transform your attic into ensuite or existing roof into functional space.

 This is because having a dormer loft conversion is one of the cost-effective ways to create additional headroom and floor space for your home.
 There is also natural light thanks to the dormer window.
 Some of the common types of dormer loft conversions include the following: